Marfien/Marfien/README.md

 ### 🏎️ My daily drivers
 - NeoVim & Jetbrains IDEs
-- HyperJS, zsh and oh-my-zsh for the terminal
+- HyperJS, zsh and oh-my-zsh on the shell-side of life
-- Arc by TBC <3 (or FireFox on Windows... meh)
+- Arc by TBC <3 (or Chrome as alternative)
 - MacOS > Windows, Linux/WSL
 - Git ofc.